jfharden/post-timestamp-app-poc/docs/system-design.md

 Restoration can be from either the point in time recovery, or a restore of a "manual" backup.
 Given that point in time gives you 35 days of recovery you are probably in serious trouble if you need to recover further back than that.
-However if you do, possibly to audit a past incident you hadn't detected, you could restore a manual backup to a new dynamo cluster (or over the top of the existing one, but that might be a new disaster in itself given how old it is)
+However if you do, possibly to audit a past incident you hadn't detected, you could restore a manual backup to a new dynamo cluster (or over the top of the existing one, but that might be a new disaster in itself given how old it is).

+Having the manual backups would also allow data scientists (or other people) to have a copy of the production data restored to export or perform analysis on.
+This is also a potential way to run load tests against real data volumes.

 ### Message delivery into dynamo